bfv/openedge-db/README.md

-`/app/db` - the db files will reside here `/app/schema` - the location where `.df` and/or `.st` files are located `/usr/dlc/progress.cfg` - location where the `.cfg` file MUST reside (otherwise ESM kicks in)
+`/app/db` - the db files will reside here `/app/schema` - the location where `.df` and/or `.st` files are located `/app/data` - the location of the .d files `/usr/dlc/progress.cfg` - location where the `.cfg` file MUST reside (otherwise ESM kicks in)

 When running the container these volume are mapped via the `-v` parameter.